-Jean-Étienne Leroux has had the role of Regional Director, Transactions & Asset management in the Infrastructure team of La Caisse de dépôt et placement du Québec since 2006.
-While heading the recently opened office of CDPQ in Australia, he has a mandate to develop a portfolio of quality infrastructure holdings in Australia, while managing specific assets within the portfolio, including the Port of Brisbane, for which he led the acquisition process at the end of 2013.
-Jean-Étienne is a director of the Port of Brisbane (Australia) and sits on the Oversight Committee of Fiera Axium Infrastructure (Québec).
+Jean-Étienne was appointed to the TransGrid Board on 16 December 2015.
+He has been Regional Director, Transactions & Asset Management in the Infrastructure team of La Caisse de dépôt et placement du Québec (CDPQ) since 2006.
+In this role, he has a mandate to develop a portfolio of quality infrastructure holdings in Australia, while managing specific assets within the portfolio.
+This includes the Port of Brisbane, for which he led the acquisition process at the end of 2013.
+Jean-Étienne is a director of the Port of Brisbane and sits on the Oversight Committee of Fiera Axium Infrastructure (Québec).

-He has served on the boards of InTransit BC (Vancouver, British Columbia), the Budapest Airport and South East Water (United Kingdom).
+He has served on the Boards of InTransit BC (Vancouver, British Columbia), the Budapest Airport and South East Water (United Kingdom).

 Dr Warren Mundy